nonaghazizadeh/web-programming-hw3/cache/README.md

             })
     },
     ```
     2. We add setKey method function handler inside our file as shown in the code below.
 First we set key with the function implemented in Cache in lru.js file.
-Then we return our cache to the client
+Then we return our cache to the client.
     ```
     setKey: (_, callback) => {
         mutex.acquire()